-Recently, I received an email from a registered student regarding Stock Options.
+Recently, I received an email from a registered student regarding stock options.

 He asked me

-“Do you have a system to help me make money in Stock Options?”
+“Do you have a system to help me make money in stock options?”

 My reply was:

-“My advice is to invest in your education so you can truly understand how to evaluate stocks and decide on a stock’s future direction.
+I advise investing in your education so you can truly understand how to evaluate stocks and decide on a stock’s future direction.
 Also, before you use options, you need to be able to make money with regular stocks.

-1. Understand Trading Options vs. Stocks
+1. Understand Options vs. Stock Trading

 As you do not own the stock, only a promise to pay the difference between the stock price now and at some point in the future, you will see that the options contract costs as little as 2% to 20% of the cost of owning the stock.